myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 **Step 5:** You’re done!
 You can now add the TSL2561 sensor on the dashboard, with default address of 0x39.

 **Step 6:** Copy & paste the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino/tree/master/examples/Sensors/TSL2561/TSL2561.ino" target="_blank">sketch file</a> into your Arduino IDE.
-Remember to use your authentication token.
+Remember to use your account credentials.

 ##### Photoresistor